INTO-CPS-Association/Documentation/docs/contributers_guide.rst

 Have you encountered any issues related to the tools?
 If so these can be submitted to the bug tracker of the respective projects.
 The majority of these project are hosted on GitHub and makes use of its built-in issue tracker.
-The remaining use other systems that may require a signup in order to view and submit issues.
+The remaining use other systems that may require a sign-up in order to view and submit issues.

 Below is a list of the issue trackers of the different tools: